-Territories of North Africa
+Territories Of North Africa

-Besides the five countries, several other territories are also considered to be part of North Africa.
+Besides the 6 countries, several other territories are also considered to be part of North Africa.
 They comprise of the Canary Islands, Pelagie Islands, and Moroccan claimed Spanish sovereign territories like Ceuta and Melilla.
 Other territories include Western Sahara, and Sahrawi Arab Democratic Republic, which is a partially recognized state.